Nightdavisao/syncthing-magisk/README.md

 ## Installation

-1. Download the latest module `zip` file。
+1. Download the latest module `zip` file.
 2. Open the Magisk app.
 3. Go to `Modules` -> `Install from storage`.
 4. Select the `zip` file you downloaded.